 Another advantage is that most grain-free dog foods also use higher-quality ingredients, so you’re giving your German Shepherd better food simultaneously.

-While people agree that grain-free dog food generally contains better ingredients than other dog foods, there is still a lot of controversies over which type of food is better.
+While people agree that grain-free dog food generally contains better ingredients than other dog foods, there are still a lot of controversies over which type of food is better.

 There have been speculations that grain-free foods can be bad for your pet.
 This argument stems from the idea that early grain-free dog food just substituted grains with things like starches, which caused dangerous nutrition levels in dogs that ate it.